christian-kramer/Overwatch-Reaper-Costume/README.md

 ![After Paint](https://i.imgur.com/1vSOmde.jpg?1)

-Black was the chosen base coat, to be followed by silver in applicable areas.
+Matte Black was the chosen base coat, to be followed by silver in applicable areas.